ivbojilov/35_4_HTTP-server_ESP-IDF_server/README.md

 869cb44 - sending the int '10'; the client sends it as a string, the server parses the string to int; corresponds to clientside 67533f4
 9172980 - client converts an int to string and then sends it; corresponds to clientside 88be0d2
 3312f34 - sending 2 numbers; using int arrays in client and server; client creates a string from 2 ints, server parses the 2 numbers back into ints; corresponds to clientside f6b33d7
 881ecd0 - client sends 400 uints every 2 seconds; server receives well and prints the full body; clientside 8d6052a
+5f2eb89 - numbers from -128 to +127; now printing the parsed numbers; clientside ec28725
 &nbsp;  -
 &nbsp;  -
 &nbsp;  -